twbs/bootstrap/docs/content/reboot.md

 ---
 layout: docs
 title: Reboot
-description: Documentation and examples for Reboot, Bootstrap's collection of element-specific CSS that heavily builds on Normalize.css.
+description: Reboot, a collection of element-specific CSS changes in a single file, kickstart Bootstrap to provide an elegant, consistent, and simple baseline to build upon.
 group: content
 redirect_from: "/content/"
+toc: true
 ---

-Part of Bootstrap's job is to provide an elegant, consistent, and simple baseline to build upon.
-We use Reboot, a collection of element-specific CSS changes in a single file, to kickstart that.
+## Approach

 Reboot builds upon Normalize, providing many HTML elements with somewhat opinionated styles using only element selectors.
 Additional styling is done only with classes.
 For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Approach

 Here are our guidelines and reasons for choosing what to override in Reboot: